siobhain/ctb/README.md

   - [Credits](#credits)
   - [Acknowledgements](#acknowledgements)

 ### About

 This is a simple tool that can be used by groups in the CVC sector to aid in management and administration of tasks assigned to members of the group.

+### Agile Metodology
+Using github to plan sprints is challenging, some workarounds were needed such as creating US (user story) & EPIC templaites from Github Issues.
 There is no builtin notion of story points so I created custom labels ex 2Points, 4Points, 8Points.
 I used Project Milestones to determine sprint.
 As this was a one person project team velocity did not come into play.

-### Agile Metodology
-Using github to plan sprints is challenging, some workarounds were needed such as creating US (user story) & EPIC templaites from Github Issues.
-I tried as best where possibke to automatically close/resolve US & EIPS's via commit message keywords.
+I tried as best where possible to automatically close/resolve US & EIPS's via commit message keywords.
 A learning process I found it necessary to use a keyword (either Fix, Close, Resolve) for each issue number in situation where multiple issues were covered in the same commit & comma seperate each as well.
 Try resolve.

 There are no builtin  story points so I created custom labels ex 2Points, 4Points, 8Points.
 I used Project Milestones to determine sprint.
 As this was a one person project team velocity did not come into play.

 ## User Experience Design (UXD)
+### Stategy

-As much as practical I followed the User Centered Design (UCD) process to ensure this app is intuitive and easy to use.
+As much as practical I followed the User Centered Design (UCD) process to ensure the app is intuitive and easy to use.
+#### Owner Goals
+- Provide an online solution for community groups to view list of tasks whether already done or to be completed
+- Create a visually appealing site
+- Provide a fully responsive application with straightforward navigation

-### User Goals
+#### User Goals
 - Be able to enter a task
 - Be able to change status on their task
 - View the groups list of tasks

-### Site Owner Goals

-- Provide an online solution for community groups to view list of tasks whether already done or to be completed
-- Create a visually appealing site
-- Provide a fully responsive application with straightforward navigation

-### Target Audience
+#### Target Audience
 - Community groups who want to be more organised with their tasks
 - Community groups who want to keep non members informed of work being done by the group
 - An online log of all tasks

-### User Requirements and Expectations
+#### User Requirements and Expectations

 - Straightforward navigation
 - Easy to use
 - A responsive application that allows the user to create a task on any device
 - Visually appealing design for any screen size
 - Links and functions that work as expected

+#### Scope / User Stories(#user-stories)

+### Structure
+#### Database

+### Skeleton
+#### Wireframes
+#### Pages

+### Surface Design
+#### Colours
+#### Fonts

 ##### Back to [top](#table-of-contents)